haiku/website/content/news/2020-09-11-system-sound-contest.md

 - All sound effects should be non-intrusive.
 Distorted tunes, high-pitched tunes will not be considered.
 - Expanding on "haiku" and related themes are encouraged.
 - Entries need to be in uncompressed PCM format.
 - Entries should include a note that the work is licensed under [CC Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) or a similar license.
+The license file should look something like this:

+    Haiku System Sound Theme
+    [Name-of-the-theme]
+    Copyright 2020, [Name-of-the-artist] <emailaddress@something.net>
+    Licensed under CC Attribution-ShareAlike 4.0 International.
+    [Optional additional info]

 - Naming the sound files according to the theme is encouraged, but intended sound event should be noted appropriately.

 ## Submission deadline